Introduction to Photographing your Artwork

 If you don’t have a separate flash unit for your DLR – don’t use the built-in flash for photographing your paintings.
 You’ll get a lot of glare.
 You’ll be much better off just shooting outside using the method above.
 If you have absolutely no other options, just put a diffuser (tissue paper) in front of the built in flash to soften the light and glare.

 The next step is to use a separate flash unit.
-Most of the new DSLR’s allow you to easily use the flash off-camera and yet control the flash easily.
+Most of the new DSLR’s allow you to easily use the flash off-camera and yet still control the flash.

 Using the flash still gives me one problem – GLARE!
 It’s so hard to escape this, as the paint is very reflective.
 For this image, I used 2 off-camera flashes so that I could remove any shadows from the texture of the canvas.
 Here’s an image taken with off camera flash: